ErpNetDocs/tech/modules/logistics/common/logistic-unit-types.md

 ![picture](pictures/Logistic_Units_New_14_03.png)

-You'll be directed to a separate page where you need to fill out several fields:
+You'll be taken to a separate page where you need to fill out several fields:

 * **Code** - Input a unique code for the logistic unit type (required).